QCMM/beep/README.md

 A binding energy evaluation platform and database for molecules on interstellar ice-grain mantels.

-If you would like to Query the platform using the BindingParadies class or QCPortal you will need to install the  QCPortal python module.
+If you would like to query the platform using the BindingParadies class or QCPortal you will need to install the  QCPortal Python module.
 The easiest way to install it it is using the [Mamba Python pacakge manager](https://mamba.readthedocs.io/en/latest/index.html).
-First install mamba using conda into your base directory.
+First install mamba, inside your anaconda base directory.

 `conda install mamba -n base -c conda-forge`